Are you highly sensitive?

 Dr Elain Aron and her husband coined the term “Highly Sensitive People” (HSP) to characterize people showing several specific personality traits.
 They and other scientists have been studying HSP for more than 30 years.
 This trait is found in 15 to 20% of the population and reflects an increased sensitivity of the Nervous Central System.

-This is not a medical or psychological disorder.
+This is not a personality trait

 It is innate, it can be roughly observable from birth, it is found in over 100 species, and reflects a certain type of survival strategy with associated advantages and disadvantages.

-Highly Sensitive People might observe the following characteristics in themselves:
+Highly Sensitive People might observe the following characteristics in themselves

 - You are more aware than others of other people’s moods.
 This is mainly because your brain processes information and reflects on it more deeply.